Jay-Madden/auto-fix-return.nvim/README.md

 ## Compatibility

-Due to attempting to use in progress or invalid parse trees this plugin is very sensitive to changes in the compiled version of the underlying Go treesitter parer.
+Due to attempting to use in progress or invalid parse trees this plugin is very sensitive to changes in the compiled version of the underlying Go treesitter parser.

 > [!IMPORTANT]